MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-update-nc-server-certificate.md

 # Update the network controller server certificate
   Network controller (NC) uses a certificate for Northbound communication with REST clients (such as VMM) and Southbound communication with Hyper-V hosts and software load balancers.

-  You can change or update this certificate after you deploy the NC, in the following scenarios:
+  You can change or update this certificate in the following scenarios, after you deploy the NC.

   1. The certificate has expired
   2. You want to move from a self-signed certificate to a certificate that is issued by a certificate authority (CA).